 The words “On the other side of the river” describe where our forefathers came from in a literal sense.
 But it is more than a location.
 When the hagaddah (which is quoting the Torah) says “the other side,” it is the first reference of Jews as being “othered.”
 In fact this word “other” (ever) is such an essential part of our identity, it is the root of the word “Ivrit” – which means “Hebrew,” the language of the Jewish people.

-But not everyone got that lesson, because you need to know some Torah to know the meaning, so here’s the part that is plain for everyone to see: “And He said to Avram, ‘you should surely know that your seed will be a stranger in a land that is not theirs, and they will enslave them and afflict them four hundred years.
+But not everyone got that lesson, because you need to know some Torah to know the meaning, so here’s the part that is plain for everyone to see: in every generation [our enemies] stand [against] us to destroy us…“

 We have been strangers in a strange land over and over again.
 First we were enslaved in Egypt, and then in every generation, our enemies try to destroy us: over and over and over again.
 So whether you got a formal talk like some of my friends and I did, or if you just celebrated a single Passover in your childhood, you got the talk.
 You knew that we were different, that we were hated, and that our position has never been secure and would never be secure in exile.

 People may not realize this, but as Jews, we live with the constant anxiety and fear that we or one our loved ones could be subjected to a random antisemitic attack at any time, as well as the notion that while the U.S. has been a safe and gracious home for us for hundreds of years, one day, yet again, the tides will turn, and we’ll have to flee.